pwnlandia/mhn/README.md

 ## Support or Contact
-MHN is an open source project brought to you by the passionate folks at Anomali, Inc. Please check out our troubleshooting guide on the wiki.
+MHN is an open source project that relies on community involvement.
+Please check out our troubleshooting guide on the wiki.
 We will also lend a hand, if needed.
 Find us at: <modern-honey-network@googlegroups.com>.

 ### Credit and Thanks
+MHN was originally created by Anomali, Inc.

 MHN leverages and extends upon several awesome projects by the Honeynet project.
 Please show them your support by way of donation.